The Hunger Games (film): Critical response

-Eric Goldman of IGN awarded the film four out of five stars, stating that director Gary Ross "gets the tone of The Hunger Games right.
+Eric Goldman of IGN awarded the film four out of five, stating that director Gary Ross "gets the tone of The Hunger Games right.
 This is a grounded, thoughtful and sometimes quite emotional film, with its dark scenario given due weight.
 Ross doesn't give the film a glossy, romanticized 'Hollywood' feel, but rather plays everything very realistically and stark, as Katniss must endure these outrageous and horrible scenarios."
 The film received some criticism for its shaky camera style, but it was said to "add to the film in certain ways".
 The violence drew commentary as well.
 Time critic Mary Pols considered that the film was too violent for young children, even though the violence had been toned down compared with the novel, while critic Théoden Janes of The Charlotte Observer found that "[...] the violence is so bland it dilutes the message".
 Also writing in Time, psychologist Christopher J. Ferguson argued that parents' fears of the effect of the film's violent content on their children were unnecessary, and that children are capable of viewing violent content without being psychologically harmed.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 326.